 Curation & Exhibition Design

-The following features selections from many exhibitions that were curated and designed while serving as Curator of the McGlothlin Center for the Arts at Emory & Henry College in Emory, VA.
+The following features selections from many exhibitions that were curated and designed by Dan Van Tassell while serving as Curator of the McGlothlin Center for the Arts at Emory & Henry College in Emory, VA.

 Nationally renowned artist Jennifer Angus creates intricate and impressive floor-to-ceiling patterns from grasshoppers, cicadas, moths, beetles and other exotic insects.
 She explores the importance of insects to the natural world and the ethics of utilizing them in works of art.
 Her week long installation included cross-disciplinary and hands on learning for students who helped with the exhibition in the MCA Gallery.